On Cohomology Rings of Non-Commutative Hilbert Schemes and CoHa-Modules: Terminology and facts

-The variety $\Hilb_{d,n}^{(m)}$ is a so-called framed quiver moduli space (cf. \cite{Nakajima:96}, \cite{Crawley-Boevey:03}, or \cite{Reineke:08_Framed}).
+The variety $\smash{\Hilb_{d,n}^{(m)}}$ is a so-called framed quiver moduli space (cf.\ \cite{ER:09}, \cite{Crawley-Boevey:03}, \cite{Nakajima:96}, or \cite{Reineke:08_Framed}).
 Consider the $m$-loop quiver $Q$ consisting of a single vertex $i$ and $m$ loops.
 A dimension vector for this quiver is just a natural number, say $d$.
 A representation of $Q$ of dimension vector $d$ is a $d$-dimensional vector space $W$ together with $m$ endomorphisms $\phi_1,\ldots,\phi_m$.
-In the sense of \cite{King:94}, every representation of $Q$ is stable, when choosing the linear form $\theta: \Z \to \Z$ to be zero.\\ Define a quiver $\hat{Q}_n$ with two vertices $\infty$ and $i$ and with $n$ arrows pointing from $\infty$ to $i$ and $m$ loops at $i$.
+In the sense of King \cite[Def.\ 2.1]{King:94} (which is a reformulation of Mumford's definition \cite[Def.\ 1.7]{GIT:94}), every representation of $Q$ is semi-stable, regardless of the choice of the linear form $\theta: \Z \to \Z$.
+Let's choose $\theta = 0$ for convenience.
+Define a quiver $\hat{Q}_n$ with two vertices $\infty$ and $i$ and with $n$ arrows pointing from $\infty$ to $i$ and $m$ loops at $i$.
 In a picture

 For this quiver, we consider the dimension vector $(1,d)$.
 A representation of $\hat{Q}_n$ consists of a representation of $Q$ of dimension vector $d$ and additionally, a linear map $f$ from an $n$-dimensional space $V$ to $W$.
-When choosing the extended stability condition $\hat{\theta}$ as in \cite{Reineke:08_Framed} according to $\theta = 0$, we obtain that such a representation $(f,\phi)$ is stable if and only if it is $\hat{\theta}$-stable.
+When choosing the extended stability condition $\smash{\hat{\theta}}$ as in \cite[Sect.\ 3]{Reineke:08_Framed} according to $\theta = 0$, we obtain that such a representation $(f,\phi)$ is stable if and only if it is $\smash{\hat{\theta}}$-semi-stable if and only if it is $\smash{\hat{\theta}}$-stable (see \cite[Prop.\ 3.3]{ER:09}).

-\subsection{Words and Forests}
+\subsection{Words and forests}

 Let $\Omega := \Omega^{(m)}$ be the set of words on the alphabet $\{1,\ldots,m\}$.
 The empty word will be denoted by $\epsilon$.